SaschaC/datascience-portfolio/hospital comparison/README.md

 ## rankall()

 #### Description
-Find a hospital with a specified rank with respect to mortality rate from "heart failure", "pneumonia", or "heart attack" across all states.
+Find a hospital with a specified rank with respect to mortality rates from "heart failure", "pneumonia", or "heart attack" across all states.

 #### Usage
 rankall(outcome, num)

 #### Arguments
 **outcome**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;string corresponding to `"heart failure"`, `"pneumonia"`, or `"heart attack"`<br>
-**num**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;integer specifying the ranking
+**num**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;integer specifying the rank

 #### Value
 A character vector corresponding to the name of the hospital